 - The top three best rated brands are: #1 Skechers, #2 Saucony and #3 VibramFiveFingers, while the three worst rated are #22 New Balance, #23 Adidas and #24 Reebok.
 Adidas Group owns both Reebok and Adidas.

 - The three most affordable brands are #1 Skechers, #2 Vivobarefoot and #3 Puma, while the three most expensive brands are #22 On, #23 Newton and #24 Hoka One One.

 RunRepeat.com is an ad- and costfree platform where runners and experts review running shoes, sneakers and other athletic footwear.
 Our mission is to create transparency in the running shoe market.
-We do that by giving runners free access to aggregated information on reviews, rankings and unique ways of comparing running shoes.
+We do that by giving runners free access to aggregated information on reviews, comparisons and rankings of running shoes .

 We are 100% independent.
 We do not recommend any shoes, brands or stores ourselves, but let the community be the judge of which running shoes are great and which to avoid, whether that be road, trail or treadmill running shoes.

 "We did this study to spread the word that 'the higher the list price the more value' does not apply to running shoes'" says Jens Jakob Andersen the founder of RunRepeat.com.
 He says: "Brands have strong incentives to promote highend running shoes, but our study very clearly outlines that runners buying more expensive running shoes are less satisfied than runners buying mid-range or cheap running shoes."